jaredly/j3/Roadmap.md

 - [x] pickDocumenet isn't cleaned up somehow

+- [ ] it looks like ...
+DocSessions arent being persisted? but they're ... trying to be loaded? not sure what is going on there.

 Ok, so:
 - adding a new toplevel looks like it's not incrementing the ... nextId of the document.